Public assistance and government aid New York.

-Weatherization Assistance Program – The Weatherization Assistance Program is funded by public funds and it can assist income-eligible individuals and families by reducing their cooling as well as heating bills through energy conservation measures and improvements.
+Weatherization Assistance Program at myBenefits – The Weatherization Assistance Program is funded by public funds and it can assist income-eligible individuals and families by reducing their cooling as well as heating bills through free energy conservation measures and improvements.

 Rent and Housing - Find affordable housing; locate rental assistance; avoid foreclosure, and more helpful tips.
-Social services offices in New York also have information on public housing programs.
+Social services offices as well as myBenefits in New York also have information on public housing programs.

 Child Care Assistance - The state of New York offers many resources and financial assistance, including subsidies to low-income families, to help them make safe, quality child care both affordable and accessible.
 Read more on free New York child care assistance.

 Military and Veteran’s Benefits – Cash assistance, vouchers, and advice may be offered for people who served in the United States Armed Forces.
 Military members are eligible for government benefits and public assistance from a local DSS office.